manueleleonelli/bnmonitor/README.md

 <!-- The observations are then standardized to give a z-score statistic.  -->
 <!-- Following the recommendation of Cowell (2007), scores indicate a poor fit where |z| > 1.96  -->
 <!-- We demonstrate the efficacy of the prequential monitors with the Asia data set from the bnlearn package.
 Details of the variables (nodes) can be found in the documentation for bnlearn. -->

+Refer to the articles section for guidance on each of these areas.

+## Papers where bnmonitor is used

+-   Görgen, Christiane, and Manuele Leonelli.
+“Model-Preserving Sensitivity Analysis for Families of Gaussian Distributions.”
+J.
+    Mach.
+Learn.
+Res.
+21 (2020): 84-1.

+-   Leonelli, Manuele, and Eva Riccomagno.
+“A geometric characterisation of sensitivity analysis in monomial models.” arXiv preprint arXiv:1901.02058 (2018).

+-   Leonelli, Manuele, Ramsiya Ramanathan, and Rachel L. Wilkerson.
+    “Sensitivity and robustness analysis in Bayesian networks with the bnmonitor R package.” arXiv preprint arXiv:2107.11785 (2021).